Ant-C-tech/kottans-frontend/README.md

 #### Object Oriented JS - Udacity course

 This Udacity course for me was like some Evolution Theory of JavaScript OOP.
-It was the way to combine my fragmentary knowledge together that I recieved earlier.
+It was the way to combine my fragmentary knowledge together that I received earlier.
 Now I feel like I know more about OOP, but low level of understanding Lesson 10 (Prototype chains) do not let me to feel myself more comfort in these themes.
 I understand that I will return to this material later.

 <details><summary>My results</summary>
 <p>